View Pre-Medical and Health Sciences: AS page.

-- Accuplacer math placement should be considered given that some programs may require a higher level Math than MATH 1040 .
+- Appropriate math placement scores should be considered given that some programs may require a higher level Math than MATH 1040 .
 Students should consult with a Program Advisor for best fit.

 - Students should consult the list of pre-requisite courses for the program they are interested in before selecting a Social Science (SS) and Intensive (IN) distribution courses.

 - Students must choose whether to use the CHEM 1110 and CHEM 1120 (one year of chemistry) pathway or the CHEM 1210 , CHEM 1220 , CHEM 2310 , CHEM 2320 (two years of chemistry plus a semester of biochemistry after transfer to a 4 year institution) pathway.
 The two year pathway opens up more options.
 The suggested schedules above reflect these choices.